 Start working to become a master!”

 Now imagine that you go around your favourite house, look at everything and also take a look inside.
 What we see from the out- or the inside, we may not see from the beginning.
-This way we train ourselves to look at things from different points of view.
-Therefore, there are also several HÜ-exercises that are similar in some ways and yet different from each other.
+This way, we train ourselves to look at things from different points of view.
+Therefore, several HÜ-exercises are similar in some ways and yet different from each other.